Azure/azure-sdk-tools/tools/tsp-client/README.md

 ## Per repository set up

-Each repository that wants to support `tsp-client` for generating and updating client libraries will need the following files:
+Each repository that intends to support `tsp-client` for generating and updating client libraries will need the following configuration files:

 ### emitter-package-lock.json (Optional)